Portmore man transported in police car with victim gets 15 years for rape

 Andre Lewis, 41, was recently sentenced in the St Catherine Circuit Court to five years in prison for forcible abduction and 15 years for rape.

-In handing down sentencing, Justice Bertram Morrison ordered that they are to run at the same time.
+In handing down the sentences, Justice Bertram Morrison ordered that they are to run concurrently.

 The court heard that on December 4, 2016, the student was walking along Rousseau Road in Kingston 13 when she was approached by the accused and another man driving a green Nissan Sunny motor car.